louis-lau/DuckyPanel/README.md

 _Things currently working in DuckyPanel and DuckyAPI._
 * Authentication
 * API keys allow you to easily call DuckyAPI
 * Packages that allow you to set user quotas, currently only for show.
-Noting happens when going over quota.
+Nothing happens when going over quota.
 * Domain management, including domain aliases
 * Deletes aliased domains, accounts, forwarders and DKIM when deleting a domain
 * Manage DKIM for the domains
-* Domains can not be added to multiple accounts
 * Email account management
 * Forwarder management
 * Only allows seeing/editing of accounts/forwarders on a domain if that domain is added to the account
+* Domains can not be added to multiple accounts
 * Get expected DNS records for a domain, and check the currently published records
 * Sorting and filtering